ezpaarse-project/ezpaarse/doc/src/configuration/config.md

 The default value is set to `ezpaarse@couperin.org`

 ### EZPAARSE_HOSTNAME
-Domain name of the ezPAARSE instance, this parameter is optional, it should be added in the `config.local.json` file.
+Domain name of the ezPAARSE instance.

 ### EZPAARSE_PARENT_URL
 To avoid the setup of a local SMTP server, you can delegate the management of user feedback (via the online form) to another ezPAARSE instance (called a "parent" instance).